Noahs-ARK/ARKcat/README.md

 * pandas
 * numpy
 * scipy
+* xgboost

-all of the above can be installed using pip.
+most of the above can be installed using pip.
 If you have sudo access, run:

     sudo pip install -U numpy scipy pandas pymongo networkx hyperopt nltk scikit-learn